KarelZe/thesis/references/obsidian/chapters/🪛feature engineering.md

 However, neural networks can not inherently handle missing values, as a $\mathtt{[NaN]}$ value can not be propagated through the network.
 As such, missing values must be addressed beforehand.
 Similarily, categorical features, like the issue type, require an encoding, as no gradient can be calculated on categories.

 ## Solution to missing values and categoricals
 In order to prepare a common datasets for *all* our machine learning models, we need to impute, scale and encode the data.
 Like in the chapter [[preprocessing]] our feature scaling aims to be minimal intrusive, while facilitating efficient training for all our machine learning models.
 Following a common track in literature, we train our predictive model on imputed data.
-We choose zero imputation for being a single-pass strategy that minimizes data leakage and allows tree-based learners and neural networks to separate imputed values from observed ones.
-While imputation with constants, such as zeros, is simplistic, it is on-par with more complex approaches (cp. [[@perez-lebelBenchmarkingMissingvaluesApproaches2022]] p.
-4). <mark style="background: #FFF3A3A6;">(For neural networks zero imputation is actually more controversial, see e. g., [[@yiWhyNotUse2020]] and [[@smiejaProcessingMissingData2018]])</mark>.
-We do not provide missing indicators to keep the number of parameters in our models small.
+We select an imputation with constants for being a single-pass strategy that minimizes data leakage and allows tree-based learners and neural networks to separate imputed values from observed ones.
+While imputation with constants is simplistic, it is on-par with more complex approaches (cp. [[@perez-lebelBenchmarkingMissingvaluesApproaches2022]] p.
+4).
+We choose a constant of $-1$, thus different from zero, so that the models can easily differentiate imputed from meaningful values and we avoid adversarial performance effects in neural networks from dropping input nodes (cp. [[@yiWhyNotUse2020]] p.
+1 and [[@smiejaProcessingMissingData2018]]).[^5] No missing indicators are provided to keep the number of parameters in our models small.

 Classical trade signing algorithms, such as the tick test, are also impacted by missing values.
 In theses cases, we defer to a random classification or a subsequent rule, if rules can not be computed.
 Details are provided in section [[training-of-supervised-models]].